 The first time I saw a photo of this magical bookstore, I knew it would be one of my ultimate bucket list items to visit this place.
 The Last Bookstore is a used bookstore in downtown LA that has become quite a sensation due to its book-inspired décor.
 It’s the perfect place to spend a rainy day in Los Angeles, browsing the thousands of bookshelves.
 If this fun shop is on your bucket list as well, you can find it at 453 S Spring St.

-Los Angeles has a huge array of delicious, quirky places to eat.
+Los Angeles has a vast array of delicious, quirky places to eat.
 However, in my short visit, the following had to be my favorites:

 - Intelligentsia Coffee: For coffee and pastries.